deniskrumko/flake8-hangover/README.md

     ...
 ```

-## FHG005 Function close bracket must be on new line
+## FHG005 Close bracket have different indentation with open bracket

 ```python
 # ERROR: Close bracket on line with last parameter not allowed